cardstdani/algorithms/README.md

 # Algorithms
-The ASNEPPC (provisional name) algorithm repository
+The PCPC's algorithm repository

 ## Description:
-This repository contains implementations of various algorithms in multiple programming languages (python, java).
+This repository contains implementations of various algorithms in multiple programming languages (python, java and, sunner rather than later, c++).
 These algorithms cover a wide range of topics including sorting, searching, graph algorithms, dynamic programming, and more.
 Each algorithm is thoroughly documented and comes with examples demonstrating its usage.

 ## Table of Contents:
 - Introduction